Keeping the documented system of environmental management (ISO 14001).

-Reducing the share of mixed municipal waste to 10% in the total amount of waste.
+Reducing the share of mixed municipal waste to 10% in the total amount of waste by 2030.

 Keeping noise at such a level to enable the local citizens an improved life quality;reduction and replacement of energy products harmful to the environment (heating oil, gas and diesel fuel, electricity generated by thermal power plants) for ecologically more acceptable energy sources (natural gas, renewable energy sources).

 A growing proportion of renewables used (hydropower, geothermal power, solar and wind power, biomass, biogas).

 In addition to the environmental commitments and strategic objectives we have also introduced policies and action plans according to individual specific areas:

 We implement, maintain and document procedures to identify and assess all the aspects causing environment impact.
 Therefore, we have established Environmental Aspect Register which defines aspects, the importance of aspect, life cycle model and definition of emergency situations and abnormal conditions.

 Here you can find the different Environmental Aspects

 Noise is a constant companion to the airport and its activities, therefore we manage it carefully.
 According to the Decree regulating environment noise assessment, Ljubljana Airport belongs to smaller airports.
 For those airports the requirements of noise pollution are a bit stricter than for bigger airports with over 50,000 operations of air traffic annually.

 The main sources of noise on the territory of the airport are aviation operations (take-offs and landings) on the runway caused by noise from passenger and freight air traffic and general aviation.
 Other sources of noise (the ones coming from road traffic, field work and other extraordinary events or incidents, etc.) are not taken into consideration when assessing our environmental impact.